timlabs/uscode/United States Code/TITLE 37-PAY AND ALLOWANCES OF THE UNIFORMED SERVICES/CHAPTER 07-ALLOWANCES OTHER THAN TRAVEL AND TRANSPORTATION ALLOWANCES/CHAPTER 07-ALLOWANCES OTHER THAN TRAVEL AND TRANSPORTATION ALLOWANCES.md

 * (o) TREATMENT OF LOW-COST AND NO-COST MOVES AS NOT BEING REASSIGNMENTS.—In the case of a member who is assigned to duty at a location or under circumstances that make it necessary for the member to be reassigned under the conditions of low-cost or no-cost permanent change of station or permanent change of assignment, the member may be treated for the purposes of this section as if the member were not reassigned if the Secretary concerned determines that it would be inequitable to base the member's entitlement to, and amount of, a basic allowance for housing on the cost of housing in the area to which the member is reassigned.

+* (p) INFORMATION ON RIGHTS AND PROTECTIONS UNDER SERVICEMEMBERS CIVIL RELIEF ACT.—The Secretary concerned shall provide to each member of a uniformed service who receives a basic allowance for housing under this section information on the rights and protections available to such member under the Servicemembers Civil Relief Act (50 U.S.C.
+3901 et seq.)—

+  * (1) when such member first receives such basic allowance for housing; and

+  * (2) each time such member receives a permanent change of station.

 ### §403a.
 Housing treatment for certain members of the armed forces, and their spouses and other dependents, undergoing a permanent change of station within the United States
 * (a) HOUSING TREATMENT FOR CERTAIN MEMBERS WHO HAVE A SPOUSE OR OTHER DEPENDENTS.—